apache/nifi-minifi-cpp/CONTRIB.md

 MiNiFi C++ contains a dynamic loading mechanism that loads arbitrary objects.
 To maintain consistency of development amongst the NiFi ecosystem, it is called a class loader.
 If you are contributing a custom Processor or Controller Service, the mechanism to register your class into the default class loader is a pragma definition named:

-    REGISTER_RESOURCE(CLASSNAME,DOCUMENTATION);
+    REGISTER_RESOURCE(CLASSNAME, TYPE);

-To use this include REGISTER_RESOURCE(YourClassName); in your header file.
+To use this include REGISTER_RESOURCE(YourClassName, Processor) or REGISTER_RESOURCE(YourClassName, ControllerService) in your cpp file.
 The default class loader will make instances of YourClassName available for inclusion.
+In order to include your new component in the manifest in the heartbeat message in a standardized way, REGISTER_RESOURCE requires the presence of a number of static variables and functions.
+Use an existing Processor or ControllerService as a model to create these static members.

 The extensions sub-directory allows you to contribute conditionally built extensions.
 The system adds all subdirectories in `extensions/*` that contain a `CMakeLists.txt` file.
 It is up to the extension creator's discretion how they handle cmake flags.